Momentum-Team-11/questionbox-team-gamora/api_urls.md

 POST api/user_q_list

 {
-   "question": "What is your bird name?",
+   "question": "What is your birds name?", "favorited": []
-   "favorited": []
 }
 ```